OKX Friends Issue 02 | Conversation with Independent Researcher Chen Jian: Experience Sharing and Industry Insights from a Cross-Industry Tech Expert

 1. Sharing Experience of Transitioning from Web2 to Web3

-Mercy: As someone with experience in large companies and well-known funds, what natural advantages do you think technical practitioners have in the Crypto field?
+Mercy: As someone with experience in large companies and well-known funds, what inherent advantages do you think technical practitioners have in the Crypto field?
 Do you have any advice or experience to share for tech leaders seeking to transition into Web3?

 Chen Jian: Although Web2 experience has almost no direct application in Web3, there is still a significant potential for reusing specific skills and work methods.
 For example, if you previously worked on user growth or operations in an internet company, those ideas are equally applicable in Web3 projects.
-We can see that some well-known founders of Ton ecosystem projects were previously responsible for user growth in large internet companies.
+We can see that some well-known founders behind Ton ecosystem projects were previously responsible for user growth in large internet companies.

 3. Developers are the most scarce group in this industry because they can bring activity to the chain and create ecological opportunities for projects.
 Therefore, various projects are competing for developer resources.